icgrp/bert/docs/tutorials/huffman/huffman.md

 ```
 Add these up near the top of the file.

+AMD: *I believe every time bert_gen runs it generates a different order for
+these memories.
+So, I don't believe a static definition like this will
+work (otherwise, just put it in hellobert.c.*

 Next, you need to tell the application how much memory to use.
 In the `src` directory click the file `ldscript.ld`  file and increase the stack and heap sizes by adding two 0's to their values.

-At this point you FINALLY have a complete application and it should show no compile  errors in Project Explorer!
+At this point you FINALLY have a complete application and it should show no
+compile  errors in Project Explorer!

+AMD: *How do you make it compile?
+Change and save something?*

 ## 4. Test on hardware

 If the code compiles, you are ready to run it on hardware.
 Start by opening "Debug Configurations."
 You can do this by right-clicking on the project application ('huffman_demo') and selecting 'Debug As->Debug Configurations'.
-Then choose the bottom option n the window that pops up ('Xilinx C/C++ application (System Debugger)').
+Then choose the bottom option in the window that pops up ('Xilinx C/C++ application (System Debugger)').

 In the Target Setup you need to select a number of reset options like below: